alexandertrefz/essence/packages/website/diagnostics.md

 Type Arguments were given to a Type that takes none.

+### `infer-on-applied-parameter`

+A Choice or a Type Alias marked one of its Type Parameters `infer`.
+That marker belongs to a Function, a Method or a Namespace, where a use site hands over Arguments a Type Parameter can be worked out FROM.
+A Choice and a Type Alias have no such use: every one of theirs applies the Arguments outright, either in a Type position (`Holder<Integer>`) or at a construction (`Holder<Integer>#Bare`).
+Drop the `infer`; the bound and the default, if the Parameter carries them, stay exactly as written.

 ### `zero-denominator`

 A Rational Literal with a denominator of zero.